-- Hyper-V lets you create virtual machines in an individual environment without affecting your main workspace.
+- Hyper-V lets you create virtual machines in a unique environment without affecting your primary workspace.

 - You can try to uninstall the latest Windows update or use the audio troubleshooter to fix Hyper-V audio not working issues.

 Microsoft’s Hyper V or hypervisor lets users create and manage virtual machines on their Windows PCs.
-We have a guide that will help you understand how to enable Hyper V in Windows 11.
+We have a guide to help you understand how to enable Hyper V in Windows 11.

 If the audio is not working on your Hyper V virtual machine, we provide multiple solutions to fix the problem.